melperez19/groupProject2/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 APIs and Technologies used

-* OpenWeather API - to pull weather data based on location
 * NASA APOD API - to provide NASA's 'Image of the Day' with description
 * Weather API - based on location input
+* Ebay's Finding API - to provide product search results on our 'products' page
 * spaceDB - created API Get and Post requests to our own MySQL database for the quiz page of the app
 * Live Space Station Tracking Map & The Spot The Station widget - shows where the Space Station is right now lets you display ISS
   sighting opportunities based on exact location.